Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

 where $\bp_{\boldsymbol{\theta}_j^*} \sim \mathcal{N}(\boldzero, \Sigma_{\boldsymbol{\theta}_{j}^*})$ and

 We expand \eqref{sigma_j_estimate} as

 This is the Bayes optimal solution to the local Bayes objective optimization problem for client $c_j$ in \eqref{local_regression}.
-Now, recall that in \emph{FeO2}, the clients do not have access to individual client updates, but rather the global model.
-Therefore, the clients solve the \emph{FeO2} local objective in \eqref{local_objective_opt}.
+Now, recall that in \textsc{FedHDP}, the clients do not have access to individual client updates, but rather the global model.
+Therefore, the clients solve the \textsc{FedHDP} local objective in \eqref{local_objective_opt}.
 Given a value of $\lambda_j$ and the global estimate $\hat{\boldsymbol{\theta}}^*$, the minimizer $\hat{\boldsymbol{\theta}}_j(\lambda_j)$ of \eqref{local_objective_opt} is